Bristol and Suburban Association Football League

 The Bristol and Suburban Association Football League is a football competition in England.
-The league has six divisions, the highest of which sits at level 12 of the English football league system.
+The league has six divisions.
 The league is affiliated to the Gloucestershire County FA.
 It is one of three feeders to the Gloucestershire County League.

 History

 The Bristol and Suburban Association Football League was formed in 1894 under the name North Bristol and District Association Football League.
 The inaugural meeting of the League was held on 14 September 1894, at the Phoenix Coffee Palace, which was situated in Ashley Road, Montpelier, Bristol.
 This meeting was attended by representatives of the following clubs who were responsible for setting up the working arrangements and funding of the new League.